 Lan d Use Activity Site Plan Review Permit Required?
 1. One or two single-family dwellings on a single lot.
 No 2.
 Duplex dwelling on a single lot.
 No 3.
-Conversion of a single-family dwelling on a single lot to a duplex dwelling .
+Conversion of a single-family dwelling on a single lot to a duplex dwelling.
 No 4.
 Any structure or activity that is an accessory structure or use to items 1 through 3, above.
 No 5.
-Subdivisions subject to review under the Blue Hill Subdivision Ordinance.
-No 6.
+Multi-family dwelling or affordable housing developmentRESERVED.
+Yes 6.
 All agricultural activities.
 No 7.
 Forest management activities.
 No 8.
 The construction of any new structure not otherwise exempted by this table.
 Yes 9.
 Any new commercial use of land not otherwise exempted by this table.
 Yes 10.
-Any expansion of an existing commercial use that results in: A. lot coverage greater than fifty percent (50%); Yes B. a structure with a footprint greater than two thousand (2,000) sq. ft. in area; or C. total impervious surfaces on the lot in excess of four thousand (4,000) sq. ft. or seventy five percent (75%) of lot area .
-11. Any use that will result in substantial waste water discharge as described in Section 4(B)(1) of this Ordinance.
+Any expansion of an existing commercial use that results in: Yes A. lot coverage greater than fifty percent (50%); B. a structure with a footprint greater than two thousand (2,000) sq. ft. in area; or C. total impervious surfaces on the lot in excess of four thousand (4,000) sq. ft. or seventy five percent (75%) of lot area .
+11. Any use that will result in substantial wastewater discharge as described in Section 4(B)(1) of this Ordinance.
 Yes 12.
 The interior expansion of any commercial use structure that increases the floor area used for commercial purposes by fifty percent (50%) or more.
 Yes 13.
 Any use that will result in substantial groundwater extraction as described in Section 4(B)(2) of this Ordinance.
 Yes 14.
 Any accessory solar energy system.
 No 15.
 Any local-scale solar farm.
 Yes 16.
 Any solar microgrid.
-Yes 17.
-Any large-scale solar farm interconnected with a line tap to a subtransmission line with a voltage of 46kv or less.
 Yes